Lawani-EJ/madara/README.md

         * When signed in: Displays a "Profile" link and the `UserButton` for user management (sign in, sign out, profile).

 * **Home Page:**
-    * Added initial content to the Home page, welcoming users and providing a brief overview of the application.
+    * Added initial content to the Home page.

 **Testing:**

 * Thoroughly tested the authentication flow, including successful login, logout, and navigation to different pages based on authentication status.